Cashing Out Your Junk: Garage Sale Tips For Success

 Throughout The Day

-• Make sure things stay as neat as possible.
-Watch that the sections stay as organized as possible, people will pick things up, carry them to another section and change their mind about buying it.
+Make sure things stay as neat as possible.
+Watch that the sections stay somewhat organized; people will pick things up, carry them to another section, and change their minds about buying them.
 That’s ok, but watch for the t-shirts in the kitchen gadget section.

 Bring Out Your Inner Social Butterfly